mmatyas/pegasus-docs/docs/themes/example-flixnet.md

             color: "blue"
         }
     }

 }
 ```

+!!! info
+    `Component` is a special element that defines a QML document.
+Actually, you could even move the `Rectangle` to a new file (eg. `HorizontalAxis.qml`) and use the file's name to set the delegate (eg. `:::qml delegate: HorizontalAxis {}`).

-## Horizontal axis
+### Horizontal axis

 The rows of the collection axis will consist of two things: a `Text` label that shows the collection's name and a `ListView` that shows its games.
-Because a `Component` can have only one child, I'll turn the `Rectangle` into an `Item` (so that we don't have a background color), and put a `Text` and a `ListView` into it.
+Because a `Component` can have only one child, I'll turn the `Rectangle` into an `Item` (an otherwise invisible container), and put a `Text` and a `ListView` into it.

 !!! info
-    `Component` is a special element that defines a QML document.
     Just as individual QML files can have only one root element, `Component` can have only one child.

-    Actually, you could even move the `Rectangle` from the previous part to a new file (eg. `HorizontalAxis.qml`) and use the file's name to set the delegate (`:::qml delegate: HorizontalAxis {}`).

 First I'll add the collection label: